 - · All SmartSolar solar chargers

-- All BlueSolar solar chargers that are connected to a VE.Direct Bluetooth Smart dongle.
+- All BlueSolar solar charger that are connected to a VE.Direct Bluetooth Smart dongle.

 - · The Smart Battery Sense

 - A BMV or SmartShunt battery monitor equipped with Bluetooth (or VE.Direct Bluetooth Smart dongle) and a optional BMV temperature sensor.

 - · Certain AC chargers

-- · SUN inverter

-For the product compatibility list see the VE.Smart manual located on the VictronConnect app product page.
+For the full compatibility list see the VE.
+Smart Product Compatibility list.